kivuvarosekivuvan/community-accessibility-toolkit/README.md

 We believe accessibility knows no borders.
 That’s why our toolkit is available in multiple languages, including English, Spanish, Swahili, and Sheng.
 Everyone deserves access to information in a language they understand and feel comfortable with.

 ---

+## 🧪 Using the Toolkit

+Open your browser to [http://localhost:3000](http://localhost:3000)

+### Navigate through the sidebar to access tools like:

+- Contrast Color Analyzer
+- Font Size Adjuster
+- Keyboard Navigator
+- Checklist
+- Resource Library
+- Video Tutorials
+- Curiosity Corner
+- User Feedback
+- Admin Dashboard

+---

+### 📝 Submitting Feedback

+1. Enter a category, rating, and your feedback text.
+2. Click **Submit Feedback**.
+3. Sentiment label and score will appear instantly.

+---

+### 🛠️ Admin Features

+- View all feedback submissions.
+- Filter by category or sentiment.
+- Navigate paginated results.
+- View summary cards and bar charts.
+- Export feedback as CSV.